Frankyu666666/CHWS-UNet/README.md

 This is the official implementation of CHWS-UNet.
+The files ending with "_LCAM.py" and "_CHWS.py" indicate that the baseline models are improved by LCAM and CHWS module, respectively.
 UNet_CHWS.py is the  implementationi of CHWS-UNet on basis of U-Net.
 ![CHWS-UNet](UNet_base.png)
 #######UNet_CHWS.py#######